Collusion/pickmybrain/README.txt

 	testmode ( checks index configuration for errors )

 	purge	 ( removes all existing indexed data from current index )

+	replace  ( keeps the old indexed data intact until the new indexer run is 100% completed )

 OR